 Rooms at Port Orleans Riverside

-When selecting a room at Port Orleans Riverside, the options can get confusing.
-So we’ll start with Magnolia Bend, which is home to the mansions.
+The options can get confusing when selecting a room at Port Orleans Riverside.
+So we’ll start with Magnolia Bend, home to the mansions.

 The four mansions at Magnolia Bend are: